Skip to content

 Getting Started

-bunito is a small Bun-first TypeScript framework for applications built from modules, providers, lifecycle hooks, configuration, logging, and HTTP controllers.
+bunito is a small Bun-first TypeScript framework for applications built from modules, providers, lifecycle hooks, configuration, logging, HTTP controllers, and broker-based messaging.

 The framework is intentionally split into focused packages.
-Start with @bunito/bunito for application code, then add feature packages such as @bunito/http when the application needs them.
+Start with @bunito/bunito for application code, then add feature packages such as @bunito/http or @bunito/broker when the application needs them.

 bash